holoviz/panel/doc/how_to/custom_components/reactive_html/reactive_html_layout.md

 If you are not familiar with HTML then the [W3 HTML School](https://www.w3schools.com/html/default.asp) is a good resource to learn from.
 You can also ask ChatGPT for help.
-It can often provide you with a good HTML starting point that you can fine tune.
+It can often provide you with a good HTML starting point that you can finetune.

 ## A layout of a single object